Program overview

 Featured Experiences

-• Co-op Opportunities: Students can participate in co-op placements, gaining valuable work experience while studying.
+• Co-op Opportunities: Students can participate in co-op placements, gaining valuable work experience in the tech industry.

-• Joint Partner Programs: Collaborations with industry partners to enhance learning and career prospects.
+• Joint Partner Programs: Opportunities to collaborate with industry partners for projects and research.

 Career Options